 Upon expiration of an employee's PDL or family care and medical leave taken for the employee's own serious health condition, the employee shall present certification from the health care provider of the employee's ability to resume work.
-The certification from the employee's health care provider shall address the employee's ability to perform the essential job functions of the position.
+The certification shall address the employee's ability to perform the essential job functions of the position.